kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 {{< note >}}
 As mentioned in the [Node name uniqueness](#node-name-uniqueness) section, when Node configuration needs to be updated, it is a good practice to re-register the node with the API server.
-For example, if the kubelet being restarted with the new set of `--node-labels`, but the same Node name is used, the change will not take an effect, as labels are being set on the Node registration.
+For example, if the kubelet is restarted with a new set of `--node-labels`, but the same Node name is used, the change will not take effect, as labels are being set on the Node registration.

-Pods already scheduled on the Node may misbehave or cause issues if the Node configuration will be changed on kubelet restart.
-For example, already running Pod may be tainted against the new labels assigned to the Node, while other Pods, that are incompatible with that Pod will be scheduled based on this new label.
-Node re-registration ensures all Pods will be drained and properly re-scheduled.
+Pods already scheduled on the Node may misbehave or cause issues if the Node configuration changes on kubelet restart.
+For example, an already running Pod may be tainted against the new labels assigned to the Node, while other Pods that are incompatible with that Pod will be scheduled based on this new label.
+Node re-registration ensures all Pods are drained and properly re-scheduled.
 {{< /note >}}